mciicrw/Xiera/README.md

 ## Donations

-If you wish to support the creation of this bot, just say thanks :p And if you want to donate to this bot, you can click the donation button above
+If you want to donate to this bot, you can click the donation button above thank you